|

 List".
 For the past two years, Oklahoma State

-Cathy Wilburn, and a great many other Oklahomans have called attention to
+Heidelberg, Glenn and Cathy Wilburn, and a great many other Oklahomans have

-federal prosecutors have pointedly excluded from their list of trial
+However, federal prosecutors have pointedly excluded from their list of

-witnesses any of those who have attested to seeing anyone besides McVeigh.
+trial witnesses any of those who have attested to seeing anyone besides

 Much more material about the OKC bombing.